d-g-Szabo/three.js-softskills-group-project/README.md

 light.intensity = 0.1
 ```

 Once you have the canvas and lighting set up you can try adding an object into your scene.
 You can either directly create a mesh object inside the canvas, you can create a mesh object and pass properties into it as props or you can create a React component that you can re-use and import it into your canvas.
 If you wantr to create a rectangular cuboid you can use BoxGeometry.
-You can oneagain manually create the BoxGeometry object, but as we are using react you can simple put `<boxGeometry args={[2, 2, 2]} />` inside your mesh object.
+You can oneagain manually create the BoxGeometry object, but as we are using react you can simply put `<boxGeometry args={[2, 2, 2]} />` inside your mesh object.
 Here’s the component I made:

 ```
  export default function Box(props) {